wonha/Pay-Baymax-SoftwareEngineerChallange/CodingTask/development-specification.md

 ## Implementation Specifications

 ### Functional Programming style

-Functional Programming style AMAP,
+Functional Programming style is introduced on a best-effort basis.
-    1. most of instance variables are immutable except some for implementation simplicity
+1. Instance variables are immutable except for some for implementation simplicity
-    1. Most of the methods has no side effect and some of them are even pure function (for example, the return value of deQueue() method on 1 element queue is always identical)
+1. Most of the methods has no side effect and some are pure function (for example, the return value of deQueue() method on 1 element queue is always identical), although it could not be the first class citizen.

 ### Implementation Trade-offs

-`Countable` interface `Iterable` interface `StackIterator`

-Internally uses array for spatial locality, downside is it doens't shirnk automatically.
-Time complexity enQueue & deQueue, avg case: O(1)
+This `ImmutableQueue` class is likely to be faster than any other implementation based on array or list which copies all the value inside to create new instance.
+'Faster' above means in amortized time manner, and as we can expect spatial locality by using array, some of the operations will be a bit faster in array based approach.
+However, one another downside is that since array does not automatically shrink in Java, code level complexity is increased to free unused memory space.
-If we internally use array instead of immutablestack, then time complexity become O(n)
+Also if array or list is used internally, then time complexity of enQueue() and deQueue() will become O(n).

+`ImmutableQueue` and `ImmutableStack` are implementing `Countable` interface which contains `size()` operation.
+Better option will be let `Queue` and `Stack` interface extend an interface containing `size()` operation (like JDK library).

+`ImmutableStackIterator` and `StackIterator` is used to implement `Iterable` interface.
+This is to use stack implementation easier with for-each loop.

-Concrete class does not expose public constructor.
+Concrete classes does not expose public constructor.
 Need to call the static method to get empty Queue or Stack to start with.
+This is in order to reuse singleton object (like TRUE and FALSE object in Boolean class).

 ### Complexity

-All of the ImmutableQueue operations run in amortized constant time.
+All of the `ImmutableQueue` operations run in amortized constant time.
-This `ImmutableQueue` class is likely to be faster than any other implementation based on array which copies value.

 | | Method | Best | Worst | Avg. |